sigstore/sigstore-blog/content/announcing-sigstore-python-20.md

 type = "post"
 +++

-We are delighted to announce the 2.0 release of [sigstore-python]!
+We are delighted to announce the 2.0 release of [sigstore-python], a Python client for signing and verifying Sigstore signatures!

 ```bash
 $ python -m pip install -U sigstore